-- Chart time frame: 1 minute to 15 minutes The 1-minute chart is the most chaotic, thus mostly used by advanced traders.
-The 5-, 10- and 15-minute charts are often the best choice for beginners.
+- Chart time frame: One minute to 15 minutes The one-minute chart is the most chaotic, thus mostly used by advanced traders.
+The five-, 10- and 15-minute charts are often the best choice for beginners.

 Risk management is key to all forex trading strategies.
 Here are some techniques you can follow.